javaplus/PicoProjects/labs/f03_grand_finale.md

 photoresistor_value = machine.ADC(28)

-initial_photo_reading = photoresistor_value.read_u16()
-print("Initial Laser Voltage Reading: ", initial_photo_reading)

-# target will recognize a hit when there is a 20% increase in light
-target_reading = initial_photo_reading * 1.2   # potentially need a different percentage based on laser and photores being used
-print("Target Goal Lighting: ", target_reading)

 # Initialize LEDs to on at beginning
 # These LEDs indicate lives remaining
 led1 = Pin(16, Pin.OUT)